DavidVollmers/typescript-dependency-injection/README.md

 const dc = new DependencyContainer

-// Optional (Only needed if FooService does not "really" implement AbstractFooService, e.g. if it is a Mock) dc.add( AbstractFooService, FooService )
+// Only needed if the base is a real abstraction (e.g. abstract class) and is not marked as dependency (e.g. @Injectable) dc.add( AbstractFooService, FooService )
 ```